Edvid/New-World-Dedicated-Stat-Program/README.md

 `<... > Nations`\
 `<=> Gaul > France`

-This is method differs from just creating a new nation from anither base, and then deleting that base, in two main ways:
+This is method differs from just creating a new nation from another base, and then deleting that base, in two main ways:
 1) The position in the dropdown menu is kept
 2) It automatically caries over trades